When should I apply?

 Courses with grades of C- or better may be transferred from your previous college.
 As long as the course is comparable to a Hofstra course and your previous institution is regionally accredited, you will receive credit.
 In addition, 30 credits in residence must be completed at Hofstra as well as 15 credits in your major area.

-When will I receive a Transfer Credit Evaluation for the credits from my previously attended colleges?
+When will I receive a transfer credit evaluation for the credits from my previously attended colleges?

-All admitted students receive a preliminary credit evaluation in the mail with your acceptance letter or shortly after.
+You will receive a preliminary credit evaluation in the mail with your acceptance letter or shortly after.
 Transfer credits will be indicated on a Statement of Transfer Credits form.
 An official credit evaluation will be mailed to you only after ALL final official transcripts are received by the Admission Office (this includes your current semester grades).

 How will I know which credits will apply to my degree at Hofstra?